BRRRR Method Financing: How to Fund Every Phase of Buy, Rehab, Rent, Refinance, Repeat

 Overestimating the ARV

-The entire strategy depends on the refinance appraisal.
-If you project a $280,000 ARV and the appraiser comes back at $250,000, your refinance proceeds drop significantly and you may not recover all your cash.
-Always use conservative comps -- sold properties within the last three to six months, within a half mile, with similar square footage and condition.
+Always use conservative comps — sold properties within the last three to six months, within a half mile, with similar square footage and condition.
 Do not rely on Zillow estimates or active listings.

 Over-Rehabbing

-The goal of the rehab is to bring the property to rental grade, not to build a showpiece.
+The goal is to bring the property to rental grade, not to build a showpiece.
 Every dollar you spend above what the rental market demands is a dollar that does not come back in the refinance.
-If the neighborhood rents are $2,100 for a cleanly renovated three-bedroom, there is no return on installing quartz countertops and custom tile when laminate and fiberglass would achieve the same rent.

 Ignoring Seasoning Requirements

-Most DSCR lenders require a seasoning period before they will allow a cash-out refinance at the ARV.
-This typically ranges from three to six months from the date of purchase.
-If you close on a property, finish the rehab in six weeks, and try to refinance immediately, many lenders will only lend based on the purchase price rather than the new appraised value.
-Plan your timeline accordingly and factor the carrying costs of the bridge loan during the seasoning period into your budget.
+Most DSCR lenders require three to six months of seasoning before they will allow a cash-out refinance at the ARV.
+Plan your timeline accordingly and factor the carrying costs of the bridge loan during seasoning into your budget.

 Underestimating Rehab Costs and Timelines